the-overengineer/puh-ta/README.md

 The file presented is an **IHaskell** notebook.
 If you do not have IHaskell installed, you can view it using [nbviewer](http://nbviewer.ipython.org "nbviewer").
 You can view the notebook directly by following [this link](http://nbviewer.ipython.org/github/Tweety-FER/puh-ta/blob/master/ArraysAndImperative.ipynb).

-## Introduction to Applicative Functions
+## Introduction to Applicative Functors

 The **Applicative** file is an **IHaskell** notebook containing an introduction to applicative functors (the `Applicative` data type) using `Functor` and `do` notation.
 You may want to read it before reading the introduction to Parsec.